Thank you for reading our post, please rate this article at the end.

 Start early

-The weather in the mornings tends to be calmer, particularly the winds.
-Well, make sure to take advantage of this!
-While altitude changes can sure throw you off balance, bad weather is a big reason for hikers’ failure to reach the top.
+make sure to take advantage of this!
+While altitude changes can certainly throw you off balance, bad weather is a major reason hikers fail to reach the top.

 Start lower